delgada-ui/website/src/pages/index.md

 #### [Template syntax](#template-syntax)

 Delgada uses [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) as its templating syntax.
-An `html` and `css` tag functions are available and can be used to write expressive markup and styling like so:
+An `html` and `css` tag function are available and can be used to write expressive markup and styling like so:

 ```js
 // Basic markup and styles